Turning Point Program

 - self care

 - managing stress and developing an interpersonal/self solution plan

-Referrals are assessed prior to program entry to determine program readiness and compatibility.
-Turning Point is offered throughout the Province at various times throughout the year.
+Clients are assessed prior to program entry to determine program readiness and compatibility.
+Turning Point is offered at various times and locations throughout the year.

 Who can I contact for more information?